Laws of Femininity: Reclaiming the Proverbs 31 Woman

 It was my comparison to being a MAN that sent me on a self-reflective excursion to find the sensuality of my feminine side, while wholeheartedly embracing my masculine strength.
 I couldn’t consider giving up my man-power because it was that dominance, aggression and control that has given me a successful edge in my career; but, it completely destroys my relationships.
 So, here is a hard, honest look at the facts and a few Laws of femininity that will add balance to our lives in the 21st Century.

 When the word feminism emerged during a series of events, movements and ideologies that challenged the unequal rights of women, it was then that the dichotomous struggle of the masculine/feminine emerged.
 We fought for equality and gained rights that would significantly alter the male-female relationship in the home, the workplace and the world.
 Equal employment and educational opportunities pushed women to become competitors instead of stay-at-home mothers and homemakers.

-So, I’ve become committed to learning to find this balance for the sake of a healthy intimate relationship.
+So, over a one-year period of time, I’ve committed to learning to find this balance for the sake of a healthy intimate relationship.
 Here are my Laws of Femininity.

 LAW OF FEMININITY #1

 Refrain from GOSSIP and DRAMA—With the social media information platforms streaming messaging at an all time high, it is easy to get trapped in the black hole of gossip or the abyss of everyday life drama.
 We are a thriving culture that subscribes to negative information and hunger for the next wave of gossip.
 Whether it is focused on our neighbor or coworker or hottest entertainers, oftentimes we can’t get enough.